Kaybarax/todo-list-turborepo/apps/web/README.md

 ### Design System

-The application uses a custom design system built with Tailwind CSS and Radix UI primitives.
+The application uses a custom design system built with Tailwind CSS and DaisyUI components.

 #### Core Components